 Keywords: Charge carrier concentration, composites, Electrical Resistivity, Magnesium silicide (Mg2Si), matrix, Nanoparticles, Seebeck coefficient, Sintering Process, Solid State Reaction, Thermal Conductivity, Thermoelectric figure-of-merit (ZT value), Thermoelectric Properties, Titanium dioxide (TiO2), Transient Plane Source, Transient plane source (TPS) method

 Abstract: Nano-inclusions are thermally conductive particles that improve the thermal conductivity of liquid mediums.
 In this paper, the thermal properties of Mg2Si were evaluated after the addition of TiO2 nanoparticles.
-A Hot Disk TPS 2500 S measured the thermal conductivity of the nanofluid using the transient plane source (TPS) method.
+An instrument measured the thermal conductivity of the nanofluid using the transient plane source (TPS) method.
 Results showed that the thermal conductivity of the nanofluid was the highest at lower temperatures, and did not improve with the addition of the thermally conductive TiO2 nanoparticles.

 Reference: Journal of Applied Physics, 111, 2 (2012) 023701-1-023701-7